EnigmaCurry/curlbomb/README.md

 `--signature FILE_OR_URL [GPG_ID ...]` Specify the file or URL
 containing the GPG signature for the script.
 Optionally specify a list of GPG key identifiers that are allowed to sign the script.
+If no GPG_ID is specified, any valid signature from your keyring is accepted.
 The script will be checked for a valid signature before the server starts.

 `SCRIPT` The script or other resource to serve via curlbomb.
 You can also leave this blank (or specify '-') and the resource will be read